 The oldest model shown is the HRM 1.
 This sucker is all plastic except for the hand that does behind your back.
 This is the tank of heart rate monitors.
-It should last forever but the downside is all the edges are plastic and it can be a big uncomfortable after long duration of wearing it.
+It should last forever but the downside is all the edges are plastic and it can be a big uncomfortable after a long duration of wearing it.

-I don’t actually have this model though I did have the polar version and from the looks of it they are all made at the same place.
+I don’t actually have this model though I did have the polar version and from the looks of if they are all made at the same place.
 I don’t think there is a method of changing the battery.
 I believe it’s a one shot deal but should be about 2 years with an estimated 1 hr per day.

 Next on the list is this bad boy or more commonly known as the HRM 2. the original premium strap.

 It’s the second one from the top in this photo.
 This was the standard for years.
-It is the same as the HRM 3 with the only noticeable difference being the grey section of the strap.
+It is the same as the HRM 3 with the only noticeable difference being the gray section of the strap.

 The issue with the HRM 2 is that everything with the exception of those magic sensor pads is elastic.
-This is fine until the glue that holds the magic pads starts to breakdown and separate.
+This is fine until the glue that holds the magic pads starts to break down and separate.
 (The pads don’t stretch)

 Now the HRM 3 made the college try and added the gray section to the outer portion of the strap.
 This section does not stretch.
 I believe the intent was to keep the elastic from pulling away from the sensor pads.
 The failure in the design is that as you can see above it only covers 1 1/4 of the sensor pads.
 This still leaves one that will ultimately fail on you and will look like this lovely sample of photographic genius.

 What you are seeing is the sensor pads flopping around separate from the strap.
-In theory as long as the plastic coating on the pads is still in tact the strap should work just fine.
+In theory, as long as the plastic coating on the pads is still in tact the strap should work just fine.

-Next you will need the very technical tool shown below, a rag and a very heavy flat object like that Chilton’s import car manual you’ve had on your bookshelf for the last 15 years.
+Next, you will need the very technical tool shown below, a rag and a very heavy flat object like that Chilton’s import car manual you’ve had on your bookshelf for the last 15 years.